digidem/comapeo-desktop/docs/DEVELOPMENT.md

 - Changes in the `src/renderer/` should immediately automatically be reflected in the app
 - Changes in the `src/preload/` require the window to be refreshed to be reflected in the relevant window.
 Either go to the `View > Reload` menu option or use the keyboard shortcut (e.g. <kbd>CMD + R</kbd> on macOS, <kbd>CTRL + R</kbd> on Linux, Windows)
-- Changes to `src/main/` require restarting the app.
+- Changes to `src/main/` or `src/services/` require restarting the app.
 You can either:
   1. Stop the process that is running `npm start` and rerun it.
   2. Type <kbd>R + S + Enter</kbd> in the process that is running `npm start`, which tells Forge to restart the main process.
 - In development, the `userData` directory is set to the `data/` directory by default.
 This provides the following benefits: